© Crown copyright 2020

 - plan something to do after washing your hands, which could help distract you and change your focus

-- it could also help to read some of Mind’s tips in their information on obsessive compulsive disorder (OCD)
+- it could also help to read some of Mind’s tips in their information on obsessive compulsive disorder (OCD) or advice from OCD UK

 Managing panic and anxiety